clairey-zx81/json-model/TUTO.md

   (`{` and `}`) with colons `:` and commas `,` as separators.

-For instance, the following object can represent a person with their name, birth date and array of friend names, that you can put in File `hobbes.json` using your favorite text editor:
+For instance, the following object can represent a person with their name, birth date and array of friend names, that you can put in file `hobbes.json` using your favorite text editor:

 ```json
 {